 Data on EtO levels in water, soil, sediment and groundwater in Canada were not identified.

-Searches for EtO in Environment Canada’s National Pollutant Release Inventory (NPRI) and the United States Household Products Database yielded the following results on current potential for exposure to EtO in Canada:
+Searches for EtO in Environment Canada’s National Pollutant Release Inventory (NPRI) and the United States Consumer Product Information Database yielded the following results on current potential for exposure to EtO in Canada:

 |Substance name: ‘Ethylene oxide’|